 - Limited scanning and computer access.

-- The Digital Library on Demand service will still remain operational; researchers can request digital copies of material via this online form for a small fee.
+- The Digital Library on Demand service is operational; researchers unable to visit the library can request digital copies of material via this online form for a small fee.

 Is the BFI Mediatheque open?

 The BFI Mediatheque is open from 17 May (opening hours: Tuesday – Sunday 12:00-17:30 by appointment only):

 - Pre-booking is essential online, for timed entry during one of two sessions.
 Session 1 will run 12:00 – 14:30, session 2 will run 15:00 – 17:30.

 - 2m social distancing to be observed at all times, with a total capacity of 10 research spaces.